WRITTEN BY: Adam Marland, Native Oregonian.

 🌄 best time of day to photograph Thor’s Well

-Visitors traveling through Oregon will want to time their visit to Thor’s Well to correlate with the dates wherein high tide and sunset coincide.
+Photographers and visitors with flexibility of schedule will want to sync their visit to Thor’s Well to correlate with the dates where high tide and sunset coincide.

 Your view of Thor’s Well will be mostly west.
 The setting sun provides excellent angular light onto Cape Perpetua, while limiting the glare reflecting off the water.